Chris Mintz: “Rough Men” Still Have a Place in Our Society

 “People sleep peaceably in their beds at night only because rough men stand ready to do violence on their behalf.” — George Orwell (apocryphal)

-[Editor’s Note: This article first appeared in The Havok Journal October 28, 2015.
-It is republished as the issues discussed are just as relevant today.]
+This article first appeared in The Havok Journal on October 28, 2015.

 Ronda Rousey.
 Genderless parenting.
 Women attending Ranger School (or joining Special Operations and combat arms units).
 The pregnant man.
 Katniss Everdeen.
 Title IX’s gradual elimination of collegiate wrestling programs.
 The UVA fraternity or Duke lacrosse “rapists.”
 Caitlyn Jenner.
 I don’t want to make too much of it all.
 But I don’t want to make too little of it, either.
 So let me just ask — it just me, or is there a strong cultural emphasis bent on turning women into men and men into women?